alptekinkarabacak/BIL142/Control_Structures/control_structures.md

-// TODO: Volatile and cpu usage.
+// TODO: Loop exit with switch break, Volatile and cpu usage.